KelvenH/CarbSum/README.md

 ------
-## UI / UX
+## User Experience Design - UI/UX

    ### Problem Statement
+   The following problems summarise small scale field research with parents of Type 1 Diabetics and our own experiences;

    * Food labelling - can be good, but;
         - is often printed very small and / or lacks contrast with packaging (hard for grandparents and those with less than 20/20 vision to read!)
+        - may not be present where labelling is only stated on main packaging but not on individual items (e.g. multi-packs)
         - often only states the minimum information requirement of carbs per 100g weight, additional calculations are needed to translate that to the actual weight being consumed (e.g. 1 sweet)
    - does not account for cooked weight (e.g. nutritional ratio of uncooked vs cooked pasta differ)
-   - cooking / preparation style (e.g. deep-fried vs oven baked)
+   - impact of cooking / preparation styles  (e.g. deep-fried vs oven baked)

    * Unlabelled - not all food types are labelled (raw ingredients such as fruit and vegetables), or common ingredients like adding milk to a tea!